didrocks/website/content/blog/ubuntu-artful-gs-transition.15.md

 When looking at this at the sprint, I decided that it could be a nice place for the community to comment on those blog posts rather than creating another silo here.
 Indeed, the current series of blog post have more than 600 comments, I tried to be responsive on most of them requiring some answers, but I can't obviously scale.
 Thanks to some of the community who already took the time to reply to already answered questions there!
 However, I think our community hub is a better place for those kind of interactions and you should see below, an automated created topic on the [Desktop section of the hub](https://community.ubuntu.com/c/desktop) corresponding to this blog post (if all goes well.
 Of course… it worked when we tested it ;)).
 This is read-only, embedded version and clicking on it should direct you to the corresponding topic on the discourse instance where you can contribute and exchange.
 I really hope that can foster even more participation inside the community and motivate new contributors!

+(edit: seems like there is still some random issues on topic creation, for the time being, I created a topic manually and [you can comment on here](https://community.ubuntu.com/t/ubuntu-gnome-shell-in-artful-day-15/662))

 ## Other highlights

 We got some multi-monitor fixes, HiDPI enhancements, indicator extension improvements and many others… Part of the team worked with [Jonas](https://github.com/jadahl) from Red Hat on mutter and Wayland on scaling factor.
 It was a real pleasure to meet him and to have him tagging along during the evenings and our numerous walks throughout Manhattan as well!
 It was an excellent sprint followed by nice follow-up weeks.